hereon-GEMS/pydidas/README.rst

 1. Navigate to the "pydidas/docs" sub-folder
 2. Run "make html" to create the html documentation.
-(Note, on windows you might need to call ".\make html".)
+(Note, on windows you might need to call ".\make.bat html".)
 3. Navigate to the "pydidas/docs/build/html" folder and open "index.html".

-Note that you will have many warning during "make" because sphinx will detect the overloaded methods with the same name as in parent classes.
+Note that you will have some warnings during "make" because sphinx will detect the overloaded methods with the same name as in parent classes.

 License